appwriters-dev/masterflutter/chapters/ch05-flutter-basics/ls04-scrolling-layout.md

 ### 1. List of Names

 Display a list of 100 names in a scrolling area.
-The list should be displayed in a `ListView` widget.
+The list should be displayed in a `Column` wrapped by `SingleChildScrollView` widget.
 Each item in the list should be a `Text` widget with a name.
 The names can be generated using the [faker](https://pub.dev/packages/faker) package.

-> Note: Make sure to explore different properties of `ListView` widget.
+> Note: Make sure to explore different properties of `SingleChildScrollView` widget.
 For example, you can set the `scrollDirection` property to `Axis.horizontal` to display the list horizontally.

+### 2. Horizontal List

+Update the above project to display the list horizontally using `Row` instead of `Column`.

-### 2. List of Images
+### 3. List of Images

 Display a list of 10 images in a scrolling area.
 The list should be displayed in a `ListView` widget.
 Each item in the list should be an `Image` widget with a random image.
 The images can be generated using the [faker](https://pub.dev/packages/faker) package.

-By using `SingleChildScrollView` you can create a full page design that is scrollable if the view part is still in the app.
-Also, try using `SingleChildScrollView` by scrolling horizontally inside the row.

-### 3. Products List
+### 4. Products List

 Imagine you are building a list of products for an e-commerce application.
 Each product has a name, price, and an image.
 Display a list of 10 products in a scrolling area.
 The list should be displayed in a `ListView` widget.
 Each item in the list should be a `Container` widget with a product name, price, and an image.